 The UTD Callier Cochlear Implant Program brings together experts from the states renowned centers, providing the best in pediatric cochlear implants.

-The Pediatric Velopharyngeal Incompetence (VPI) Clinic at Children’s Health provides a comprehensive evaluation to children with speech problems caused when the velopharynx, located in the back of the mouth, does not work normally.
+The Pediatric Velopharyngeal Incompetence (VPI) program at Children’s Health provides a comprehensive evaluation to children with speech problems caused when the velopharynx, located in the back of the mouth, does not work normally.

 Children with swallowing and voice disorders have a unique outpatient service at Children’s Health dedicated to treating their conditions.